DRosias/Coursera-Sys-Log-Reader/README.md

 # pre-git
-a dumping ground for this project from before I learned github
+a place for this project from before I learned github